Zoho CRM vs. NetSuite: The Ultimate ERP Showdown

 Zoho vs NetSuite CRM Usability

-The way software appears to a user, the user interface, is a significant determining factor in customer opinion of that software.
-Navigability is huge, because a clunky UI can be incredibly frustrating and ultimately can turn users off entirely.
+A program’s ease of use significantly influences customer opinion of that software.
+This is so because a clunky UI can be incredibly frustrating and ultimately destroy buy-in for that software.
 Unfortunately, many NetSuite users have voiced their displeasure with the UI, commenting on it feeling outdated and depressing.
 You can read their thoughts on Oracle NetSuite, both good and bad here.
 Other complaints from NetSuite customers reference the subpar search function, noting how difficult it is to find things and how the CRM is not intuitive.
-Last but not least, NetSuite has built a reputation for not playing well with other systems, i.e. lack of intuitive integrations.
+Last but not least, NetSuite has built a reputation for not integrating well with other systems.

 By contrast, Zoho CRM is known for having a user friendly interface and marries all of its applications very well.
 Plus, if Zoho customers encounter any issues, we at ZBrains are here to help.
 Our team aims to please, as evidenced by our collection of useful integrations: